wyszo/TaskRatchet-iOS/Project.md

 	#done Playing with their Python API tool to see how it works and understand it beter (create a new task and update it, execute all the other erequests)
 	#task Research Task Ratchet API
 		#done Write down Task Ratchet API spec (that's currently up) and brief documentation
-		#task-optional Create a Postman Collection docummenting & testing that API
+		#done Create a Postman (or alternative tool) Collection docummenting & testing that API

 - Prepping for coding
 	- Putting the UX mock together (using draw.io)